 The Practice’s procedure for collecting personal information is set out below.

 Use and Disclosure of Information

 Personal information will only be used for the purpose of providing medical services and for claims and payments, unless otherwise consented to.
-Some disclosure may occur to third parties engaged by or for the Practice for business purposes, such as accreditation or for the provision of information technology, or for sending of SMS messages for non-urgent recalls or appointment reminders.
+Some disclosure may occur to third parties engaged by or for the Practice for business purposes, such as accreditation or for the provision of information technology, or for sending of SMS messages.
 These third parties are required to comply with the Australian Privacy Principles.
 The Practice will inform the patient where there is a statutory requirement to disclose certain personal information (for example, some diseases require mandatory notification).